 There are three radar modes and which also affect some of the NID and TACOPS operating modes.
-These modes can be toggled using the \mathbf{R} key.
+These modes can be toggled using the R key.
+The radar can only track up to 1024 objects at a time.
+So if you are on a planet, and see some objects without TTD boxes, that means that the number of objects exceeds the radar tracking capabilities.

-In ALERT mode (default) the radar tracks up to limits of the current space region and up to 250km when on a planet.
+ALERT mode (default): the radar tracks up to limits of the current space region and up to 250km when on a planet.
 The target info for all targets are displayed in the ITD but only the current target (if any) has all the information about the target.
 The other TTDs show only the target name and range.